Coffeecoder/tuw_iwos/README.md

 ## `tuw_iwos`
 Metapackage for `tuw_iwos`.

+## `tuw_iwos_launches`
+Package containing launch files for the IWOS robot.
+- `iwos_gamepad_control.launch`: launch drivers for revolute and steering and launch a node to publish [JointIWS][JointIWS] commands with a Logitech F710 gamepad.
+- `iwos_plugin_control.launch`: launch drivers for revolute and steering and launch a node to publish [JointIWS][JointIWS] commands with a RQT plugin.

 ## `tuw_iwos_control_plugin`
 Plugin for ros [rqt][rqt] to send [JointIWS][JointIWS] messages from the [`tuw_msgs` package][tuw_msgs].
 The messages contain `cmd_velocity` for the steering array and `cmd_position` or `cmd_torque` for the revolute array.